MikeEberhart/Homework03_Program1/Readme.txt

  student just click the update button and you will be brought to screen allow you to update everything but the "Username" of the current student.
 You can even add a new major from this page if you desire.
  Hopefully that wasn't to long of a run down of the app description.
 ENJOY!!!

+// Other Comments //
+ I had some issues at first with how I should properly handle the database reading and writing of the data.
+But after some messing with it and talks we've had in class, I think I've gotten a better understanding of it works.
+I also had a few issues with the way I set up my app.
+I used ViewSwitcher to cut down on the number of activities.
+I mainly did it this way just to see if I could.
+ViewSwitcher can hold 2 child views so switching between them I had a few issues.
+So I added some checks to see which view was active and which wasn't.
+Doing so fixed some of my issues.
+There were other small issues I ran across but nothing that gave me to much trouble.